grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 new IList<int>(); //won't compile...
 ~~~

+This means that henver we want to use the class that does this instantiation with another concrete object (e.g. a sorted list), we have to wither change the code to delete the old type name and put new type name, or provide some kind of conditional (`if-else`).

-Factories are different.
-Because we get objects from factories by invoking a method, not by saying which class we want to get instantiated, we can take advantage of polymorphism, i.e. our factory may have a method like this:
+Factories do not have this defficiency.
+Because we get objects from factories by invoking a method, not by saying explicitly which class we want to get instantiated, we can take advantage of polymorphism, i.e. our factory may have a method like this:

 {lang="csharp"}
 ~~~
 IList<int> CreateContainerForData() {...}
 ~~~

-and everything is well as long as the code of this method returns an instance of a real class (say, `List<int>`):
+which returns any instance of a real class that implements `IList<int>` (say, `List<int>`):

 {lang="csharp"}
 ~~~
-public /*interface in declaration: */ IList<int>
+public IList<int> /* return type is interface */
 CreateContainerForData()
 {
-  return /* instance of concrete class: */ new List<int>();
+  return new List<int>(); /* instance of concrete class */
 }
 ~~~

-Of course, it makes little sense for the return type of the factory to be a library class or interface (rather, we use factories to create our own classes), but you get the idea, right?
+Of course, it makes little sense for the return type of the factory to be a library class or interface (rather, we use factories to create instances of our own classes), but you get the idea, right?

 Anyway, it is typical for a return type of a factory to be an interface or, at worst, an abstract class.
-This means that whatever uses the factory, it knows only that it receives an object of that type.
+This means that whoever uses the factory, it knows only that it receives an object of a class that is implementing an interface or is derived from abstract class.
+But it does not know exactly what *concrete* type it is.
 Thus, a factory may return objects of different types at different times, depending on some rules only it knows.

+TODO

 Time to look at some more realistic example of how to apply this.
 Let's say we have a factory of messages like this: